-The OMB recommends the use of value of a statistical life for benefit assessment for all proposed federal regulations9.
-The cost per life saved varies considerably with the activity or regulation, for example, a median of \$42,000 to a maximum of over \$10 billion10.
-Table 1 shows the expenditure per life estimated to be saved for specific United States government regulations for risk reduction11.
+The OMB recommends the use of value of a statistical life for benefit assessment for all proposed federal regulations (Viscusi 2000).
+The cost per life saved varies considerably with the activity or regulation, for example, a median of \$42,000 to a maximum of over \$10 billion (Tengs et al. 1995).
+Table 1 shows the expenditure per life estimated to be saved for specific United States government regulations for risk reduction.
 As can be seen, society (as represented by the United States government) spends far more money per life saved for efforts to prevent death from 'dread' type risks such as exposure to asbestos and arsenic than for some efforts to prevent death from more mundane activities such as driving a motor vehicle.
-This is often a function of psychological and political aspects of risk perception.
-While it is recognized that many individuals may be risk averse, decision-making bodies (such as government) need to act rationally in the distribution of risk reduction funds in order to achieve the best outcomes (risk reduction) for society as a whole.
-Clearly, however, electoral and lobbyist pressure may well circumvent such rationality as evidenced by the high number of government regulations that require expenditure of tens of millions of dollars and more to save one statistical life.
-Further, the lack of coordination and consistency in risk management between federal, state and local agencies also contributes to haphazard or inconsistent regulation.
-Tengs and Graham cite the following example: "To regulate the flammability of children's clothing we spend \$1.5 million per year of life saved, while some 30% of those children live in homes without smoke alarms, an investment that costs about \$200,000 per year of life saved."
-12
+This is often a function of psychological and political aspects of risk perception (eg. Slovic 2000).
+While it is recognized that many individuals may be risk averse, decision-making bodies (such as government) need to distribute risk reduction funds in a consistent and equitable manner in order to achieve the best outcomes (risk reduction) for